-7 Finishes
+9 Finishes

-7.1 Preparation
+9.1 Preparation

 The D head nail must be finished 2mm below the cladding surface.
 The nail holes must be filled with an exterior grade two part builders fill, ie. CRC® ADOS® Builders Fill or similar two part external grade filler.
+The skimmed area must be primed prior to painting.